Skip to content

 actions: [

-// Send the original event that includes the '('
+// Execute the original event that includes the '('

-// Send a new insert.text event with a closing parenthesis
+// Execute a new insert.text event with a closing parenthesis

 {